strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 There are three main parts to accomplishing the deployment of updates to production devices:

-1. [Review assets that need an Upgrade Decision](#review-assets-that-need-an-updgrade-decision) To make devices ready for production deployment, their assets (apps, Office apps, Office add-ins, and Office macros) must have their Upgrade Decision set to **Ready** or **Ready with remediations**.
+1. [Review assets that need an Upgrade Decision](#review-assets-that-need-an-updgrade-decision) To make devices ready for production deployment, their assets (apps, Office apps, Office add-ins, and Office macros) must have their Upgrade Decision set to **Ready** or **Ready, remediations required**.
 2. [Deploy to devices that are ready](#deploy-to-devices-that-are-ready) To accomplish the actual installation of updates to devices that are ready, you use a device management tool such as System Center Configuration Manager (SCCM).
 Update Readiness will provide the list of devices ready for production deployment, as well as reports for monitoring the success of the deployment.
 3. [Monitor the health of updated devices](#montor-the-health-of-updated-devices)